LeonorPDX/LeonorPDX.github.io/_posts/2020-12-18-web_accessibilty_part_1.markdown

 Designing to accommodate vestibular disorders is one of the newest areas of advancement in accessibility, and we will likely see improved recommendations on design best practices as we learn more about how design relates to vestibular disorders.
 Here are some solutions that developers and designers are already employing:

-* Include an option to turn off animation.
+* Include an option to turn off animation or videos.
 Some operating systems and browsers have an option to automatically turn off animations; you can code your app to check for this option and change its interface accordingly.
-* Consider dissolve/fades instead of motion
+* Consider dissolve/fade transitions instead of motion
-* Make sure the content and functionality do not rely on animation to convey meaning
+* Make sure the content and functionality of the app do not rely on animation to convey meaning
 * Design stateful animation that has meaningful start and end states

 Most people already know that flashing can trigger seizures; we often see warnings at the start of some movies or amusement park rides.
 Obviously we should not deliberately include flashing in videos or animations as part of our web design.
 However, it is important to note that some scripts or state changes that trigger a repainting of the DOM can also cause flashing.